Fire valves should be tested at least once a year as a part of the servicing procedure to ensure safety.

 Visual inspection of the valve for indications of corrosion and/or oil leakage at junctions with the oil supply pipe is recommended, and the capillary tube should be carefully examined for any damage or kinks, and also to ensure that it’s properly secured.

-Appropriate test equipment should be used to verify that the fire valve is operating correctly, that the valve closes at the correct . . .
+Appropriate test equipment should be used to verify that the fire valve is operating correctly, that the valve closes at the correct temperature, and can be manually reset when the sensor temperature has dropped to normal.